 When I’ve experienced (subtler) forms of prejudice, such as a boyfriend who asked me to iron his shirts, a very senior editor who made sexual comments to me, and remarks apropos of nothing from male friends and acquaintances about my breasts, the perpetrators were quick to suggest that their behavior was utterly unintentional, that they were totally consciously unaware of their sexism.

 Surely it shouldn’t take much reflection to recognize the prejudice in their actions.
-Anyone who carefully considers their behavior and cares should be able to acknowledge that they don’t treat men and women perfectly equally.
+Anyone who carefully considers their behavior should be able to acknowledge that they don’t treat men and women perfectly equally.
 Their prejudice is not truly “introspectively unavailable” to them.

 That, for me, raises the uncomfortable question: What about my own prejudices?
 After researching this article, I retook both the black-white race IAT and the gender-career IAT and was told I had no implicit biases.
 Given the significant scientific doubts about the test, I didn’t think I could take this as happy confirmation that I’m racism- and sexism-free.